omegadeep10/omegadeep10.github.io/_posts/2016-07-05-lessons-learned-from-my-internship.md

 ### Learn on the job.

 I had to use ASP.NET, C# and the MVC design pattern to create a website.
 I also had to implement an ASP.NET CMS called Umbraco.
 I had no experience with any of these tools and languages before this job.
 However, I was able to implement a fully functional website using those tools by googling errors, reading documentation, and watching tutorials.

+### Ask questions.

+Seriously, just ask.
+Don't waste time trying to figure it out on your own when there is a good chance a coworker knows the answer.
+Email is especially great for this.